 Originally founded in 1600, the Kamata Hachiman-jinja Shrine is dedicated to Inari which is the Japanese god of foxes.
 Even though the shrines were partially burnt in 1945, they were rebuilt a few years later in the same magnificent architectural style as the 17th century original.

-The Kamata Hachiman-jinja Shrines are not overly crowded throughout the year and even during peak seasons in fall and spring, these shrines are not overly crowded.
-The area becomes quite beautiful during Japan’s most famous season because of the astonishing cherry blossoms.
+The Kamata Hachiman-jinja Shrines are not overly crowded throughout the year especially during peak seasons in fall and spring, The area becomes quite beautiful during Japan’s most famous season because of the astonishing cherry blossoms.
 Though the main spots in Tokyo are always packed during this season, Kamata Hachiman-jinja Shrine is a great option to avoid the large crowds and experience true Japanese culture.

 Kamata Hachiman-jinja Shrine is located 2 minutes walk from the Keikyu Kamata Station.
 You can access Kamata station via the Tokyu Tamagawa Line, the Tokyu Ikegami Line or the Keihin Tohoku Line.